Taipei Forcing Club

 Drawbacks

 Responding to TOR + 1 is more complicated than TOR.
 You can no longer park at the negative relay (TOR + 1).
 Accepting the transfer (TOR + 5) becomes default and often meets a pass.
-Take 1 (showing clubs) in Litten Polish Club for example:
+Take 1 (showing clubs) for example:

 • Pass: weak long diamonds